10 Movies All Economists Will Love

 3. Wall Street

-An earlier film with a similar theme to Wolf of Wall Street that inspired the latter movie, this 80s drama stars Michael Douglas as a stockbroker who gets involves with a corporate raider with nefarious plans.
+An earlier film with a similar theme to Wolf of Wall Street, this 80s drama stars Michael Douglas as a stockbroker who gets involves with a corporate raider with nefarious plans.
 Showing life as an 80s trader in its most gauche and excessive, the film delves into issues of morality, wealth, and power in the monied world of high-level corporations.

 Arbitrage is a thriller drama starring Richard Gere as a hedge fund manager who has been engaged in shady accounting practices in secret to try and hide his losses and avoid being arrested for fraud.
 After a car accident nearly exposes his secrets, he must decide how to evade the police in order to protect his secret.